kosshi-net/matrix-bot/docs/commands.md

 react [emoji]                                50    Replies with a reaction.

 # pHash commands
-phash                                        50    Return phash and matches of the quoted image. phash.import <file>                          100   Import image hashes from a file phash.scan                                   cli   Find and hash unhashed image events.
+phash                                        50    Return the hash and reposts of the quoted image. phash.import <file>                          100   Import image hashes from a file phash.scan                                   cli   Find and hash unhashed image events.